Back to Flooring Products

 Maple has a very pale colour and incredible hardness.
 The grain is fine, light and straight.
 Maple is tougher and more expensive than oak but can be difficult to stain because of its close-pored cell structure.
 Staining with darker colours can instead give you a grey colour unless the wood has been prepared first with a special liquid conditioner.
 Might be best to simply get pre-stained and pre-finished maple if you really want darker shades.

 Ash (1320 lbf)

 Do you know what is the difference between sapwood and heartwood?
 Sapwood is the outer, living side of the tree while the heartwood is the inner, dead part of it.
 In most cases, the heartwood is darker and the sapwood lighter in colour.
 This, however, can vary greatly between species.
-In the case of ash, there are over 60 different types spread across Europe alone and this offers great variety when it comes to grain and colour.
+In the case of ash, there are over 60 different types spread across Europe alone and this offers a great variety when it comes to grain and colour.
 Ash can be pale, brown or somewhere in between, with straight or curly grain and this makes it an interesting flooring choice if not from purely aesthetical, then from a design standpoint.

 Beech (1300 lbf)

-Also known as American Beach, this type of wood is hard to scratch or dent and is comparable to an oak in terms of strength.
+Also known as American Beach, this type of wood is hard to scratch or dent and is comparable to oak in terms of strength.
 With its light natural colour and straight grain, beech is considered an attractive flooring option capable of making a room appear more spacious.

 Birch (910 lbf)